 Another essential feature is MIDI inputs and outputs.
 These connections allow you to remote control external MIDI devices such as keyboards, hardware effects, lighting consoles, and more.
 You can connect midi gear with some audio interfaces, which you can't do with an ordinary computer.
 There are also dedicated standalone midi interfaces available.

-Now knowing more about audio interfaces, let's have a look at our pick of the 8 best audio interfaces for 2021.
+Now knowing more about audio interfaces, let's have a look at our pick of the 8 best audio interfaces.

 1. Audient EVO 4